Grading Policy

 Notification of Grades

-After the completion of each subject, the lecturer/trainer must lodge with Student Progressions details of the marks and grades obtained by each student in each assessable component of the subject or unit, and of the weighting attached to each component.
+After the completion of each subject, the lecturer/trainer must lodge with Registry details of the marks and grades obtained by each student in each assessable component of the subject or unit, and the weighting attached to each component.

 Interim subject or unit results are to be released informally to students as soon as possible, typically via Moodle.

-The Student Experience Department will notify the students of their official results in writing on a semester basis, with an updated transcript.
-HE Grades are not official, until endorsed by Internal Monitoring of Grades Committee.
+The Registry will notify the students of their official results in writing on a semester basis, with an updated transcript.
+Grades are not official, until endorsed by Internal Monitoring of Grades Committee.

 Responsible for implementation